 The on-centre store has a surprisingly wide selection of food.
 The store managers even order food products from Australia and the United States, with shipments arriving several times per year.
 In addition, locals come to sell fresh fruits and vegetables at the market three times per week.

-Ukarumpa also has tennis courts, a weight room, frisbee golf courses, a horse paddock and a river nearby where students often swim on the weekends.
-Several big fields on Centre allow for frequent community softball, volleyball and frisbee games.
+Ukarumpa also has tennis courts, a weight room, frisbee golf courses, a horse paddock, and a river nearby where students often swim or go inner tubing on the weekends.
+Several large fields on Centre allow for frequent community activities such as volleyball and Ultimate frisbee games.
 The area also offers opportunities for hiking, mountain biking, and visiting local villages.
-The nearest good-sized town, Kainantu, is about a fifteen minute drive away and has additional stores, a large market, and second-hand clothes stores.
+The nearest good-sized town, Kainantu, is about a twenty minute drive away and has additional stores, a large market, and second-hand clothes stores.